Don’t be. There’s actually a pretty easy and straightforward approach that most older adults can take.

 Do I need to have my vitamin D blood level checked?

-Not necessarily.
+Probably not.
 The AGS consensus statement says that testing vitamin D levels should be unnecessary in most older adults, unless some particular symptom or disease warrants it.

 The idea is that if people take a daily vitamin D supplement as recommended above, they’ll be highly unlikely to have a vitamin D level that is too low or too high.